Why study this course

 Two core modules cover all the essential elements of phonetics, grammar and lexical semantics (word meaning), and all the major theories of discourse analysis, building a common stock of knowledge and understanding.

-The optional ‘foundation’ modules in year two provide engaging introductions to a range of key areas of study in English language.
-Topics currently include sociolinguistics, language and culture, history of English, child language development, language and gender, research methods, stylistics and others.
+Our optional modules in Year Two provide solid foundational knowledge in a range of key areas of study in English language.
+Topics currently include sociolinguistics, history of English, child language development, language and gender, research methods, digital literacy, and stylistics.

-The training provided by these modules prepares you to make your choice from among the more specialised, research-led ‘extension’ modules available in year three.
+The training provided by these modules prepares you to make your choice from among the more specialised, research-led ‘extension’ modules available in your final year.

 |Module title||Module code||Credits|